Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

             1. Navigate to your FHIR service in Azure Portal.
             2. Click on properties in the left menu.
             3. Copy the "Id" field under the "Essentials" group.
+        - `enableVNetSupport`: This parameter accepts a boolean (true/false) value.

+            When set to false, the follwing resorces are deployed with mentioned configurations.
+User will not be able to create private endpoints and will not be able to setup private network.
+            1. API Management (APIM): Deployed in the Consumption tier.
+            2. App Service Plan : Deployed in the Dynamic tier.
+            3. Static Web App: Deployed in the Free tier.
+            4. Function Apps and App Service Plan: Utilizes Linux as the operating system.

+            When set to true, the following resources are deployed in the Standard/Premium tier to enable private endpoint creation necessary for Virtual Network Support.
+            1. API Management (APIM): Deployed in the Premium tier.
+            2. App Service Plan and Static Web App: Deployed in the Standard tier.
+            3. Function Apps and App Service Plan: Utilizes Windows as the operating system.

+          *NOTE:* This only allows you to create private endpoints, not set up the private network as part of the deployment.
+Users are responsible for setting up their own private networks.
+Make sure all resources are deployed under the same subscription and same resource group.
         - Some important considerations when using an existing FHIR service instance:
             - The FHIR server instance and SMART on FHIR resources are expected to be deployed in the same resource group, so enter the same resource group name in the `existingResourceGroupName` parameter.
             - Enable the system-assigned status in the existing FHIR service, Follow the below steps: